 Again, they want to hear about those challenging moments you’ve had to overcome with a player and the steps you took towards defusing the situation.
 This is how employers decide if you’re an ideal candidate for a coaching position in the world of sports.

 Job interviews are without a doubt stressful, but they’re a necessary part of life.
-So be sure to keep these points in mind, and do your best to make a good impression.
+So be sure to keep these points in mind to avoid interview mistakes, and do your best to make a good impression.
 Then you can tell your future co-workers about some of the interesting jobs you’ve worked in the past.

 Thanks for the read!
 Did I miss anything super important?
 What are some other things candidates should avoid during an interview when trying to land their dream job?